Elizabeth Roads: Personal life and education

 Elizabeth Roads is the daughter of Lt Col. James Bruce MC and his wife Mary Hope Sinclair.
 She was born in 1951 and educated at Lansdowne House in Edinburgh, the Cambridgeshire College of Technology, the Study Centre for Fine Art in London, and Edinburgh Napier University (LLB with distinction).
 She married Christopher Roads in 1983, and they have two sons Timothy and William and a daughter Emily.

 Heraldic career

-Elizabeth Roads joined the staff of the Court of the Lord Lyon in 1975 and was appointed Lyon Clerk and Keeper of the Records in 1986 an office she held until her retirement in 2018.
+Having worked for Christie's Auctioneers in London, Elizabeth Roads joined the staff of the Court of the Lord Lyon in 1975 and was appointed Lyon Clerk and Keeper of the Records in 1986 an office she held until her retirement in 2018.
 In this position, she maintained, among other things, the Public Register of All Arms and Bearings in Scotland.
 She was appointed Linlithgow Pursuivant in 1987, becoming the first female Officer of arms in the world.
 This was a temporary appointment, when she represented the Lord Lyon in Canada in the discussions that led to the establishment of the Canadian Heraldic Authority.
-Roads was appointed Carrick Pursuivant in 1992 and promoted to Snowdoun Herald in 2010, and retired from being an officer of arms in 2021.
+Roads was appointed Carrick Pursuivant in 1992 and promoted to Snowdoun Herald in 2010, and retired from being an officer of arms in 2021.She briefly held the office of Lord Lyon King of Arms ad interim at the end of 2017 during the absence of the Lord Lyon.
 She was appointed Secretary of the Order of the Thistle in 2014, having been Deputy Secretary since 2008.